 Big win in the New York Supreme Court by Project Veritas and James O'Keefe.

-People can pretty much say anything they want about me and get away with it because you have to prove reckless disregard, actual malice based on a landmark Supreme Court case, New York Times versus Sullivan.
+If you're a public figure and I live this life every day, people can pretty much say anything they want about me and get away with it because you have to prove reckless disregard, actual malice based on a landmark Supreme Court case, New York Times versus Sullivan.

-And that this case will now move forward into the discovery phase as a result of this court ruling.
+And this case will now move forward into the discovery phase as a result of this court ruling.

 This is now the second loss in a row for the New York Times.